We Love Doodles

 How to Know When Your Bernedoodle is Done Growing

 You’re officially 12 months in and your mini Bernedoodle weighs a solid 30 pounds.
-Are they done growing yet or will they get bigger?
+Is your Bernedoodle full grown or will he get bigger?
 They’re nearing the top of the estimated weight range so it would be good to know if there is more growth yet to come, right?

 Unfortunately, there is nothing that says they absolutely will stop growing at a certain age.
 Remember that the parent dogs (genetics) can make a significant difference in growth and the growth rate overall.
 Bernedoodle parents are not always a standard selection especially since there is such a wide range of Bernedoodle sizes.